Agav3Dash/NotePet-2.0/README.md

 rigth click open a registro window, you can text ovether, shift make a line jump in the final file.

-every 2 min you are going to have a auto window open for you can write a new note.
+every 10 min you are going to have a auto window open for you can write a new note.

 automatic save in registro file.

 twitter
-@misterell
+@mistrell_mx